rwdavies/QUILT/README.md

 ```
 git clone https://github.com/rwdavies/QUILT.git
 cd QUILT
-Rscript ./scripts/install-r-dependencies.R ## warnings can be ignored
+Rscript ./scripts/install-cli.R ## warnings can be ignored
 ```

+Then you can put the CLI Rscripts, e.g. QUILT2.R, in the directoy that is in your $PATH.

 Additionally, QUILT2 is available on bioconda which can be installed by